VibrasticLab/pikoakustik/stm32f401nucl/README.md

-This platform is for STM32F429ZI Discovery board.
+This platform is for STM32F401RE Nucleo board.

 Software Requirement:
 - arm-none-eabi GCC toolchain